An Introduction to Double/Debiased Machine Learning: Constructing Neyman Orthogonal Scores

+By the law of iterated expectations, $\alpha_{0}^{(h)}$ satisfies the orthogonality condition Note that the construction of adjustment factors closely parallels that of the best linear predictors in Example~1, which satisfy a weaker---but otherwise analogous---orthogonality condition \eqref{eq: lm normal}.
+The key difference is that \eqref{eq:alpha_proj} relaxes the restriction of best \emph{linear} predictors, considering instead the broader class of conditional expectation functions.

-To confirm that all scores constructed as in \eqref{eq:psi_correction} are Neyman orthogonal, note first that the second term is mean-zero so that $\psi$ and $m$ identify the same target parameter.
-Then, by the chain rule where the final equality follows from \eqref{eq:alpha_proj} and iterated expectations.
+A Neyman orthogonal score can then be constructed as where $\eta=(\gamma^{(h)}, \alpha^{(h)})_{h=1}^H$ is the combined nuisance parameter with true value $\eta_0=(\gamma_0^{(h)}, \alpha_0^{(h)})_{h=1}^H$.
+To verify that the score in \eqref{eq:psi_correction} indeed satisfies Neyman orthogonality, note first that the orthogonality condition \eqref{eq:LIE_projectionalpha} implies that $\psi$ and $m$ identify the same target parameter.
+Then, by the chain rule

+where the final equality follows from \eqref{eq:alpha_proj} and the law of iterated expectations.
+Mirroring the familiar approach in multiple linear regression (Example~1) or partially linear regression (Example~2), the score \eqref{eq:psi_correction} is thus constructed to ``partial out'' the first-order impact of estimating the nuisance functions: for each $h$, small errors in either $\gamma_0^{(h)}(B^{(h)})$ or $\alpha_{0}^{(h)}(B^{(h)})$ can be offset by the other, making estimation more robust.